What are the Signs A Heat Pump Needs Repair?

 When should I consider replacing my heat pump instead of repairing it?

-Replacement may be the better option if the system is 10–15 years old, needs frequent repairs, or no longer operates efficiently compared to newer models.
+Replacement may be the better option if the system is 10–15 years old, needs frequent repairs, or no longer operates as efficiently as newer models.